analogdevicesinc/VSCode-Maxim/readme.md

 This VS Code environment can be injected into any workspace by copying the correct `.vscode` folder and `Makefile` into the root directory of the workspace.
 You can create a new project from scratch by injecting into an empty directory (Option 1), injecting into a project with existing source code (Option 2), or starting with one of the pre-made project frameworks (Option 3).

 ## Option 1 - Creating a New Project
-1. Download the correct injection package from [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) for your SDK and extract it to an accessible location.
+1. Download the latest correct version of this repo from the [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) page for your SDK and extract it to an accessible location.

 2. Create your project folder.
 For example, I might create a new project in a workspace folder the path `C:\Users\Jake.Carter\workspace\MyNewProject`.

-3. Copy the contents of the release package downloaded in step 1 into the project folder created in step 2.
+3. Copy the contents of the `Inject` folder into the project folder created in step 2.
 This includes a `.vscode` folder and a `Makefile`.
 In the example above, the contents of the 'MyProject' folder would be the following :

         C:\Users\Jake.Carter\workspace\MyNewProject
         +-- \.vscode